 In this section we consider only those weather reports that indicate liquid precipitation.
 For the purposes of this analysis, we include thunderstorms even though some thunderstorms are not accompanied by liquid precipitation.

-The month of the last 12 months with the largest number of those reports was April, with a total of 107 reports.
+The month of 2013 with the largest number of those reports was April, with a total of 107 reports.
 The day with the largest number of those reports was April 11, with a total of 20 reports.

 This station reports both when snow is observed to be falling and the measured depth of the snow on the ground.
 Both are subject to erroneous reports, but the latter is significantly less reliable.
 Please bear this in mind when reading this section.